Courses that fulfill

 *REL 165 NEW TESTAMENT (4 credits)

 A close reading of the entire New Testament, with the goal of understanding its messages in historical context.
 Attention given to various theories of interpretation, the theological and ethical import of scripture, other influential and suppressed early Christian writings, the role of women in the Jesus Movement, and cultivation of one's own informed perspective.
 (D-I)

-*REL 172 BUDDHIST TRADITIONS: CONTEMPORARY MASTERS - PRACTICUM (4 credits)
+*REL 172 BUDDHIST TRADITIONS OF THE WORLD (4 credits)

 Introduction through teachings, films and videos, and memoir to the three Buddhist "turnings of the wheel": Theravadan Buddhism in India, Sri Lanka and Southeast Asia; Tibetan Tantric Buddhism; and Zen in East Asia.
 Students will learn methods of meditation, maintain a journal, and discuss readings and experiences together.
 Also listed as JPNS 172.
 (D-I) (AY)

 Topics include the early community and the life of Muhammad, portions of the Qur'an, the historical development of Islamic civilization, Sufism and issues in the contemporary Islamic world (such as the role of women, the nature of jihad and Islam's relationship to other religions).
 (D-I) (AY)